How to Resit GCSE English Online | GCSEs for Adults & Teens

-When using your past papers, you should time yourself like you’re really in the exam and put away your study notes.
-This way you’ll get timing practice and learn which areas you’re struggling with so you can ask your tutor to help.
+When using your past papers, you should time test yourself and time your own mock exam.
+This way you’ll get timing practice and learn which areas you’re struggling with so you can ask your tutor to help prior to your final.

 Book your exam

 Even though you can study the full GCSE English course online, you’ll still need to sit the exam in person regardless of which course provider you choose – granted the restrictions from coronavirus have lifted by then.